mikhailshilkov/azure-serverless-workshop/05-frontend/README.md

-# Deploying a Status Function App
+# Deploying a Status Website

 In this lab, you will extend the `statusapp` stack to add an HTML frontend application that displays drone status data.
 You will deploy a static website to a new Storage Account, including the HTML and JavaScipt files.